Last Updated on

 Cover up and keep hydrated

-Sunburn and dehydration will quickly take all the fun out of a snorkeling holiday.
+Sunburn and dehydration very quickly takes all the fun out of a snorkeling holiday.
 You can protect yourself with sunblock, long clothes or better still, both!

 Your back will be exposed to the sun while snorkeling or swimming so if you're not wearing a wet suit, you need to be especially careful of the back of your neck, ears, knees and ankles.
 These areas can burn quickly even if under water.
 As water amplifies the sun's rays, you will get sun burnt even on cloudy days.